Kyle of Lochalsh line: Services

 As of April 2022, the Monday−Saturday service pattern on the line consists of four trains per day running eastbound from Kyle of Lochalsh to Inverness (via Dingwall and the Far North Line), and four trains per day westbound from Inverness to Kyle of Lochalsh.
 On Sundays there is just one train per day each way, increasing to two per day during the summer months.
 ScotRail operates all services on the line with its Class 158/7 "Express Sprinter" diesel multiple units.

-All services call at every intermediate station en route, although Lochluichart, Achanalt, Achnashellach, Attadale, Duncraig and Duirinish stations are request stops: passengers wishing to board the train at these stations must flag the train by raising their arm, while those wishing to alight must inform the on-board train supervisor to arrange for the train to stop.
+All services call at every intermediate station en route, although Lochluichart, Achanalt, Achnashellach, Attadale, Duncraig and Duirinish stations are request stops: passengers wishing to board the train at these stations must flag the train by raising their arm, while those wishing to alight must inform the Conductor to arrange for the train to stop.
 If there are no passengers wishing to get on or off the train at a request stop, it will pass through without stopping.

 Services between Inverness and Kyle of Lochalsh typically have a journey time of about 2 hours 40 minutes end-to-end.